inariksit/GF-testing/README.md

 ```
 Common flags:
   -g --grammar=FILE        Path to the grammar (PGF) you want to test
-  -l --lang=Eng                Concrete language for the chosen grammar
-  -t --translations="Eng Swe"  Optional languages to show translations in
+  -l --lang="Eng Swe"      Concrete syntax + optional translations
   -f --function=UseN       Test the given function(s)
   -c --category=NP         Test all functions with given goal category
+  -t --tree="UseN tree_N"  Test the given tree
   -s --start-cat=Utt       Use the given category as start category
      --show-cats           Show all available categories
      --concr-string=the    Show all functions that include given string
   -q --equal-fields        Show fields whose strings are always identical
   -e --empty-fields        Show fields whose strings are always empty
-  -u --unused-fields           Show fields that never make it into the top category
+  -u --unused-fields       Show fields that never make it into the top
-  -o --old-grammar=FILE        Path to an earlier version of the grammar
+                           category
+  -n --nullable            Show trees that are erased
-  -o --old-grammar=FILE        Path to an earlier version of the grammar
+  -o --old-grammar=ITEM    Path to an earlier version of the grammar
      --only-changed-cats   When comparing against an earlier version of a
-                               grammar, only test functions in categories that
+                           grammar, only test functions in categories that have
-                               have changed between versions
+                           changed between versions
-  -b --treebank=FILE           Path to a treebank
+  -b --treebank=ITEM       Path to a treebank
   -d --debug               Show debug output
   -? --help                Display help message
   -V --version             Print version information
 ```

 #### `-f`

 specifies the function: we test `UseN` and put it in the default start category of the grammar.
 If you want to specify another start category, you can do it with the `-s` flag:

-`gftest -l Dut -t Eng -f UseN -s Adv`
+`gftest -l "Dut Eng" -f UseN -s Adv`

 This only creates holes using `UseN` in `Adv`, instead of `S` or `Utt`.